Glendora Historical Society: History and founding

-In contrast, the Glendora Historical Society explicitly welcomed all individuals interested in local history without restrictions on gender, age, ancestry, veteran status, faith, or length of residency.
-Its founding members included both men and women, teenagers, seniors, and residents of varying backgrounds, marking it as the first genuinely inclusive social organization in Glendora.
-The Society's first president was a woman, Mrs. Ruth Kimball.
-Its founding board also notably included members from long-established local pioneer families, such as J. Walter Cullen, as well as newcomers like H. Paul Keiser, who became the Society's first curator and was instrumental in organizing and preserving the early collections.
+Membership in the Society is open to all individuals interested in local history.
+According to the Society, early members included men and women of different ages and backgrounds.
+The Society's first president was Ruth Kimball.
+Early board members included individuals from long-established local families, such as J. Walter Cullen, as well as more recent residents.
+H. Paul Keiser served as the Society's first curator and was involved in organizing its early collections.